mrpedrobraga/overtone/README.md

 # Overtone

-An API for music&audio composition, with capacity to render high-quality audio playback, as well as represent meaningul notation.
+An API for music&audio composition, with capacity to render high-quality audio playback, as well as represent meaningful notation.

 > 🚧 This project is in development and can not be used for... anything yet.